run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/reports/create/dashboard/use/create-template.md

 What to do next
 ---------------

-1. Access the CITSmart home screen by clicking on the shortcut “Home” , click on “Add new dashboard”;
+1. Access the 4biz home screen by clicking on the shortcut “Home” , click on “Add new dashboard”;

 2. Set the name and then choose the template created and an icon;